Improving First Contact with Prospects

-In live outreach, especially phone-based or voice-led, clarity matters more than cleverness.
+In live outreach, especially phone-based or voice-led, clarity often matters more than cleverness.

 A widget is instantly understood: